Must-Haves For Traveling To India With Kids

 November 2015, was our first multicultural family trip to India.
-It was the first time that my daughter and I got to meet my Indian husband’s extended family in India.
-It was a phenomenal trip, and in the course of writing about the trip we have gotten questions about what are some India must haves?
-Outside of a camera and/or phone to take pictures of your India adventure here are our top 15 must haves!
+It was the first time that my 2-year-old daughter and I got to meet my Indian husband’s extended family in India.
+It was a phenomenal trip, and in the course of writing about the trip, we have gotten questions about what are some India must haves?
+Outside of a camera and/or phone to take pictures of your India adventure here are our top 15 must-haves!

 2.)
 The recommended vaccinations per the CDC: Hepatitis A and Typhoid Fever.
 Rabies is recommended if you are traveling to rural parts of India (we did not).